-School uniform, including sweatshirts, ties, polo shirts and PE kit can be purchased from The Schoolwear Shop in Mayflower St, Plymouth or ordered and collected from the school office..
+School uniform, including sweatshirts, ties, polo shirts and PE kit can be purchased from The Schoolwear Shop in Mayflower St, Plymouth or ordered and collected from the school office.
 All items of uniform should be clearly named.
 Children are asked to wear white/grey/black socks and sensible black shoes - not trainers, open toed sandals or high heels please.

-Jewellery, other than watches, is not permitted and studs only are to be worn in pierced ears but must be removed for all PE.
+Jewellery, other than watches, is not permitted and studs only are to be worn in pierced ears but must be removed or taped over for all PE.
+Hair accessories should be in plain school colours, small and discrete.
+Fashion accessories (such as Jojo bows) are not allowed.